 In addition to these five climatic variables, the lunar cycle has also been identified to be an important factor for the timing of breeding in amphibians, with in general peak migration to the breeding site under waxing or full moon phases (Grant et al., 2009; Arnfield et al., 2012; Green et al., 2016; Jarvis et al., 2021).
 To assess the effect of the lunar cycle on the breeding phenology in our population, we first obtained the moon phase for each date of breeding start and peak breeding over the study period using the package lunar (Lazaridis, 2014).
 Following Arnfield et al. (2012) and Jarvis et al. (2021), we transformed the lunar phases in lunar angles (in radians, where 0 = new moon and π = full moon).

 To quantify both the effects of climate and of the moon cycle on the breeding phenology, we modelled two separate linear regressions on the day of the breeding start and the day of peak breeding over the period 1982–2020.
-As explanatory variables we used the scores of the first two principal components (PC), as they explained an important amount of the variance in the data (>70%), while also checking for the effect of their interaction.
+As explanatory variables we used the scores of the first two principal components (PC), as they explained an important amount of the variance in the data (>70%).
 As an additional explanatory variable, to better understand the role of the moon cycle, we included the cosine of the lunar angles of the start and peak breeding dates respectively.
-As we did for the piecewise regression, we let the dates of start and peak breeding vary to account for their uncertainty.
-For both start and peak breeding, we ran 1000 models with 1000 different datasets of dates and calculated 95% CI for all model parameters.
+We first modelled the originally assigned dates, and then, as we did for the piecewise regression, we ran 1000 models with simulated datasets with varying dates of start and peak breeding, drawn from an uniform distribution.
+Each date could vary to be any date between the previous and following capture night.

 To further study the association between the moon cycle and breeding phenology we tested if start and peak breeding tended to happen more frequently under certain moon phases.
 To do this, we used the rayleigh.test function of the circular R package (Agostinelli & Lund, 2017) to perform the Rayleigh test, a circular goodness-of-fit test that is particularly suited for checking if the values of a circular variable show a unimodal departure from a uniform distribution (Landler et al., 2018).
 To check for significant multimodal departures we performed the Hermans-Rasson test instead, using the HR_test from the CircMLE package (Fitak & Johnsen, 2017; Landler et al., 2018).
 Both tests were performed on the values in radians of the lunar angles.
-Also for these analyses we simulated 1000 datasets of start and peak breeding dates and obtained 95% CI for the p-values of the two tests.
+Also in this case we first ran the tests on the originally assigned dates and then we ran them on 1000 simulated datasets of start and peak breeding dates and obtained the 2.5th and 97.5th percentile of the p-values.

 Determinants of individual variation in breeding phenology